 Our Certificate of Incorporation currently provides for a classified board structure, pursuant to which the Board is divided into three classes and directors are elected to staggered three-year terms, with members of one of the three classes elected every year.
-At our 2022 annual meeting of stockholders, our stockholders did not, by at least the required affirmative vote of at least 80% of the outstanding shares of our common stock, approve a proposal to amend our Certificate of Incorporation to eliminate the classified structure of the Board by the 2024 annual meeting of stockholders and allow for removal of directors with or without cause once the Board is no longer classified.
-After careful consideration, the Board unanimously approved, and recommends that our stockholders approve, amendments to our Certificate of Incorporation that, if adopted, would eliminate the classified structure of the Board is no to be board by the 2025 annual meeting of stockholders and allow for removal of directors with or without cause once the Board is no without cause once the Board is no longer classified structure of the Board by the 2025 annual meeting of stockholders and allow for removal of directors with or without cause once the Board is no longer classified.
+At our 2023 annual meeting of stockholders, our stockholders did not, by at least the required affirmative vote of at least 80% of the outstanding shares of our common stock, approve a proposal to amend our Certificate of Incorporation to eliminate the classified structure of the Board by the 2025 annual meeting of stockholders and allow for removal of directors with or without cause once the Board is no longer classified.
+After careful consideration, the Board unanimously approved, and recommends that our stockholders approve, amendments to our Certificate of Incorporation that, if adopted, would eliminate the classified structure of the Board by the 2026 annual meeting of stockholders and allow for removal of directors with or without cause once the Board is no longer classified.